House of Lords Reform

 The House of Lords is the second chamber of Parliament and is also called the Upper House.
 Because it is not elected, it does not have the same powers as the Commons, but it retains the right to revise and scrutinise the Government’s actions and legislation.

-Its independent minds and extensive expertise form a crucial check on the power of the executive in Parliament but it is much more likely to wield this power by asking Ministers to think again than to veto whole pieces of legislation.
+The 800 Peers who sit in it are said to have independent minds and extensive expertise and thereby form a crucial check on the power of the executive in Parliament.
+However the House of Lords is much more likely to wield this power by asking Ministers to think again, rather than to veto whole pieces of legislation.